wavefancy/RareBurdenTest/README.md

 it's very easy to implement other type of test by Julia as plugin.
 Currrent verison supports epacts's **b.burden** and **b.collapse** tests, detail about the testing please check [here](https://genome.sph.umich.edu/wiki/EPACTS).

+- **Addititonal future supported than epacts: weigh rare variant by specify weight in group file.**